linkarzu/linkarzu.github.io/_posts/neovim/2025-07-23-all-neobean-basics.md

 <!-- tip=green, info=blue, warning=yellow, danger=red -->

-> There's a lot more of these motions, if in lazyvim press `ci` to list them {: .prompt-info }
+> There's a lot more of these motions, if in LazyVim press `ci` to list them {: .prompt-info }

 <!-- prettier-ignore-end -->